The Synagogue

 A shocking biblical quote on the wall: “What have you done?
 The voice of your brother’s innocent blood is crying out to me from the ground.”
 (Genesis IV.10)

-Built in the early 20th century as a home for Jewish orphans and the elderly.
+Built in the early 20th century as a home for elderly community members and poor Jewish pupils attending the community’s school.
 The renovated building now houses, among other things, a permanent exhibition of local Jewish history.

 © Krausz, Péter